colton gill portrait baby toddler teen collage-w

 Health Improvements and Setbacks

-Colton’s health had been improving since the India Trip, and then we a setback in January 2010 — He was in Sick Kids’ Hospital with a pneumonia, then a secondary infection.
+Colton’s health had been improving since the India Trip, and then we hit a setback in January 2010 — He was in Sick Kids’ Hospital with a pneumonia, then a secondary infection.
 After this, respiratory issues became more of a focus.
 Colton continued with his very busy regime of Physio, Osteo, Chiropractic, Massage, Indigenous and Quantuum Healing.
 He also received daily physio stretching from our wonderful Nanny Cathy Castillo who joined us under the new Canadian Program, from the Philippines.

 While Colton’s care became more complex, with the addition of a Tracheostomy (Trach) in 2012, and a Vent (for his high CO2), Colton continued to show signs of improvement.
 A highlight of the day was seeing Colton stretch his arms and legs when his face was washed in the morning!
 This was new since his surgery)